sunyumail93/Python3_StepByStep/README.md

 Day5_DebarcodeFASTQ_ByChuck.py
 * Loop through a FASTQ file containing sequenced reads.
 Find the adapter and put them into the first line of the FASTQ, and use `yield` to  be memory efficient.

+Day6_JoinAndFunction.py
+* Convert bed format containing RNA sequences to a FASTA format, saving the bed information in the FASTA header.
+Use `join` and self-defined function.